-Google Ads will manage your budget on a monthly basis so it might increase your spending on some days if it considers that you will have more interactions from visitors.
+Google Ads will manage your budget on a monthly basis so it might increase your spending on some days if it considers that you will have more interactions with visitors.

-Remember that you can keep a low budget but you take the risk to not have sufficient budget to test your ads or to win rankings against competitors.
+Remember that you can keep a low budget but you take the risk of not having sufficient budget to test your ads or to win rankings against competitors.

 Also, you need to consider a higher budget so you can create several ads, test them and then keep the best one (A/B testing).